AthenaDecisionSystems/athena-owl-demos/docs/build_sol.md

 The two important properties are the class_name and the agent_id.

-The class name is coming from Owl Agent core library.
+The [BaseAssistant class]() name is coming from Owl Agent core library.

 This is the LangGraph flow with tool and LLM.
 The graph looks like in the following figure:

 ![](./diagrams/lg_tool_flow.drawio.png)